thomluther/ha-constant-modifier/README.md

 1. Click "Add" and verify that the `HA constant modifier` repository was added to the list.
 1. Close the Popup dialog and verify that `HA constant modifier` integration is now listed in the Home Assistant Community Store.
 1. You cannot install the integration via the Home Assistant UI, but you need to configure it as described below

+### Installation Notes
+- It was observed that when adding the repository to HACS via the button, an error may occur although it was added.
+You may check if you can find HA constant modifier listed as possible HACS integration to be installed.
+If not, try to add the repository again.
+- After adding the custom repository and installing the integration under HACS, you must restart Home Assistant to pick up the changes in your custom integration folder
+   - HA 2024.02 will report the required restart automatically under problems
+- After HA restart, you can configure the integration through your `configuration.yaml` file.

+## Manual Installation

+1. Using the tool of choice to open the directory (folder) for your HA configuration (where your `configuration.yaml` is located, e.g. `/homeassistant`)
+1. If you do not have a `custom_components` directory (folder) there, you need to create it
+1. In the `custom_components` directory (folder) create a new folder called `constant_modifier`
+1. Download _all_ the files from the `custom_components/constant_modifier/` directory (folder) in this repository
+1. Place the files you downloaded in the new directory (folder) you created
+1. Restart Home Assistant
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "HA constant modifier"
+1. Even if listed, you cannot configure the integration via the UI but need to configure it through your `configuration.yaml` file.

 ## Configuration